sirirako/dotnetlambdaCICD/Lab-2-VSTS/Lab-2-detail-steps.md

 ## Create Release pipeline

 16. Select Pipelines, Releases and New Release pipeline.
-In the New release pipeline, select start witn an Empty job.
+In the New release pipeline, select start with an Empty job.

 ![img](../images/vsts14.png)